Saucy! By KFC

 • Established rules for elevation, spacing, icons, and interaction states to ensure a unified look and feel.

-Ordering
+Simplified Ordering

 The ordering flow was designed around speed and confidence, though it was important for it to feel uniquely Saucy.
+Starting at the Saucy!
+(Home) tab highlights featured products and allows for personalization.

 Scaling the Experience

 Saucy’s digital experience needed to extend beyond mobile and web into kiosk and drive-thru environments, each with unique constraints around attention, speed, and input methods.
-Rather than designing one experience and forcing it everywhere, I focused on adapting core patterns to each context
+Rather than designing one experience and forcing it everywhere, I focused on adapting core patterns to each context.

 • Larger touch targets and simplified layouts to support distance-based interaction and glanceability